What’s with my bread?

 Basic Principles of Working with Wheat Flour – #30fromscratch

 Day 5 of our 30 days of cooking from scratch challenge.

 We’ve all had it happen.
-You have a recipe that always turns out, whether its pastry crust, or whole wheat bread.
+You have a recipe that always turns out, whether it’s pastry crust or whole wheat bread.
 Then one day, you do everything you’ve always done and it fails.
-The pie crust is like lead or the bread is only have as high and the bottom crumb is dense and rubbery raw.
+The pie crust is like lead or the bread is only half as high and the bottom crumb is dense and rubbery raw.
 Don’t despair that you’ve lost your touch.
 It may be the wheat flour.

 What you need to understand about wheat:

 Different kinds of flour for different needs

 There are several kinds of wheat.
 Wheat that is higher in gluten content is “hard” wheat or “winter” wheat.
 It is usually planted in the fall and overwintered in the field, under a snow cover.
 In the spring, winter wheat sends up fresh green shoots as soon as the snow recedes and the ground thaws.
 This wheat matures in the middle of summer.
 The high gluten content of winter wheat makes it ideal for bread baking and pasta making, but it’s not what you want for pastry or cakes.